-History of Previous Efforts at the Port
+IV.7.1.3 History of Previous Efforts at the Port

 In December 2016, the Board of Port Commissioners certified the TAMT Redevelopment Plan and Demolition and Initial Rail Component Environmental Impact Report (TAMT EIR).
-The project description includes "on-terminal rail upgrades that include a rail lubricator and compressed air system for air brake testing".
-One of the objectives for the proposed project is to establish "an expanded ondock rail facility to broaden certain cargo customer access to rail in the long term".
+The project description includes "onterminal rail upgrades that include a rail lubricator and compressed air system for air brake testing".
+One of the objectives for the proposed project is to establish "an expanded on-dock rail facility to broaden certain cargo customer access to rail in the long term".
 The existing Tier 0 locomotive switcher that moves cargo between the marine terminals and the BNSF yard was not assumed to be replaced over the life of the plan (through 2035).
-However, the proposed rail upgrades would allow for BNSF line-haul locomotives, which are much cleaner than the existing switcher, to bypass the yard and access the existing on-dock rail facility at the southeastern portion of the project site and the proposed expanded on-dock rail.
+However, additional rail upgrades, including rail re-configuration, would allow for BNSF linehaul locomotives, which are much cleaner than the existing switcher, to bypass the yard and access the existing on-dock rail facility at the southeastern portion of the project site and the proposed expanded ondock rail.
 Shifting work from the switcher to the line-haul locomotive and removing the stop at the yard would help to reduce emissions beyond what was contemplated in the EIR.